hmtrii/multithread_consumer_rmq/README.md

-# AN EXAMPLE RABBITMQ MULTITHREAD CONSUMER RABBITMQ
+# AN EXAMPLE RABBITMQ MULTITHREAD CONSUMER
 This repo assume a consumer that will consume messages from a queue and the worker will process them in a multithread way.

 After the job is complete, the consumer send an ack message back to RabbitMQ.